opencv/opencv/doc/tutorials/dnn/dnn_openvino/dnn_openvino.markdown

     - OpenCV DNN module may not use OpenVINO as an inference backend
 - Build OpenCV from source code against specific version of OpenVINO.
 This approach solves the limitations mentioned above.

-The instruction how to follow both approaches is provided in [OpenCV wiki](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).
+The instruction how to follow both approaches is provided in [OpenCV wiki](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO) and especially the compilation for openSUSE Linux in this [official wiki](https://en.opensuse.org/SDB:Install_OpenVINO).